FinweLtd/orion360-sdk-pro-examples-android/README.md

 In most video player applications, user is offered an option to toggle between a normal view with controls and another, occlusion-free view where all widgets are hidden.
 Some applications implement this with a maximize-button and a notification telling how to return from the full-screen view.
 That is all good, but it is easy to miss or forget the instructions, and what users tend to try first is tapping the screen.
 Thus, it is a good idea to map single tapping for toggling between normal and full-screen view.
 On Android, this means showing and hiding together 1) video controls, 2) system navigation bar, 3) system title bar, 4) system action bar, 5) custom application title bar.
 Of course, most applications use only some of these elements.
 The complexity increases when video controls are hidden with a timer, and some elements use transition animation.
 Notice that this example focuses on demonstrating the feature, not on user experience.

 When something doesn't seem to work, users tend to try again with an amplified manner and multiple times.
 Since toggling between play and pause states are the most common control operation in a video player application, we recommend mapping double tapping events for this purpose.
-This allows controlling play/pause state even in full-screen mode (without bringing the controls in view), is easy to learn, and quicly becomes very natural.
+This allows controlling play/pause state even in full-screen mode (without bringing the controls in view), is easy to learn, and quickly becomes very natural.
 However, it is crucial to add a short animation that indicates the state change when the double tapping event has been recognized.
 A professionally made application also shows a hint about this hidden feature when user is learning to use the app.

 When user enters VR mode, all standard controls must be hidden and the whole screen reserved for split screen rendering.
 But when it is time to exit VR mode, it is not at all obvious to user how to do that!
 She will probably try to tap the screen, but we recommend not to exit VR mode from single tapping event, as it is very easy to accidentally tap the screen already when sliding the smartphone inside a VR frame.
 Instead, use single tapping event for showing a short-lived notification that hints about using long tapping for exiting VR mode - this prevents exiting VR mode accidentally, but allows users to find the way to exit VR mode with ease.
 Additional benefit is that long tapping can be used as a shortcut also for enabling VR mode (same gesture should always work both ways).